How Heroku Works

 , corresponds to the commit hash of the repository you deployed to Heroku.

-Every time you deploy a new version of an application, a new slug is created and release is generated.
+Every time you deploy a new version of an application, a new build artifact is created and release is generated.

 As Heroku contains a store of the previous releases of your application, it’s very easy to rollback and deploy a previous release: